United States Senate: Elections

 Elections to the Senate are held on the first Tuesday after the first Monday in November in even-numbered years, Election Day, and occur simultaneously with elections for the House of Representatives.
 Senators are elected by their state as a whole.
 The Elections Clause of the United States Constitution grants each state (and Congress, if it so desires to implement a uniform law) the power to legislate a method by which senators are elected.
-Ballot access rules for independent and minor party candidates also vary from state to state.
+Ballot access rules for independent and minor party candidates vary from state to state.

-In 45 states, a primary election is held first for the Republican and Democratic parties (and a select few third parties, depending on the state) with the general election following a few months later.
-In most of these states, the nominee may receive only a plurality, while in some states, a runoff is required if no majority was achieved.
+In 45 states, a primary election is held first for the Republican and Democratic parties, and a select few third parties, depending on the state, with the general election following a few months later.
+In most of these states, the nominee may receive only a plurality.
+In some states, a runoff is required if no majority was achieved.
 In the general election, the winner is the candidate who receives a plurality of the popular vote.

-However, in five states, different methods are used.
+In five states, different methods are used.
 In Georgia, a runoff between the top two candidates occurs if the plurality winner in the general election does not also win a majority.
-In California, Washington, and Louisiana, a nonpartisan blanket primary (also known as a "jungle primary" or "top-two primary") is held in which all candidates participate in a single primary regardless of party affiliation and the top two candidates in terms of votes received at the primary election advance to the general election, where the winner is the candidate with the greater number of votes.
-In Louisiana, the blanket primary is considered the general election and candidates receiving a majority of the votes is declared the winner, skipping a run-off.
+In the states of California and Washington, a nonpartisan blanket primary, also known as a "jungle primary" or "top-two primary", is held in which all candidates participate in a single primary regardless of party affiliation.
+The top two candidates in terms of votes received at the primary election advance to the general election, where the winner is the candidate with the greater number of votes.
 In Maine and Alaska, ranked-choice voting is used to nominate and elect candidates for federal offices, including the Senate.

 Vacancies

 The Seventeenth Amendment requires that vacancies in the Senate be filled by special election.
 Whenever a senator must be appointed or elected, the secretary of the Senate mails one of three forms to the state's governor to inform them of the proper wording to certify the appointment of a new senator.
 If a special election for one seat happens to coincide with a general election for the state's other seat, each seat is contested separately.
 A senator elected in a special election takes office as soon as possible after the election and serves until the original six-year term expires (i.e. not for a full-term).

 The Seventeenth Amendment permits state legislatures to empower their governors to make temporary appointments until the required special election takes place.

 The manner by which the Seventeenth Amendment is enacted varies among the states.
-A 2018 report breaks this down into the following three broad categories (specific procedures vary among the states):
+A 2018 report broke this down into the following three broad categories.
+Specific procedures vary among the states, and they have changed since the publication of the 2018 report: